 The Sewing Junction is the culmination and celebration of a 5 year journey.
 I began my professional career in teaching.
-I had wanted to be a teacher from a very young age, and worked towards it with a great deal of determination.
+I had wanted to be a teacher from a very young age, and worked towards it as my sole professional goal.
 I acquired my Bachelor of Education degree, and was thrilled to be hired right out of graduation to teach High School in Toronto.
 After a couple of years in this work, something in me was unwell.
-I knew I was so fortunate to have my work, but I couldn't fake it - I wasn't happy.
+I knew I was so fortunate to have a teaching position, but I couldn't fake it - I wasn't happy.

-My partner observed all of this with a careful eye and concluded that I needed a sewing machine of my own (up to then, I was going over to my mom's to use the old Kenmore that we'd had since childhood).
-On Christmas morning, he placed a beautiful big box in front of me.
+A loved one observed all of this with a careful eye and concluded that I needed a sewing machine of my own (up to then, I was going over to my mom's to use the old Kenmore that we'd had since childhood).
+On Christmas morning, a beautiful big box was placed in front of me.
 I couldn't even fathom what could be inside.
 When I opened it...well frankly, my heart kind of burst.
 My own sewing machine.
 A sewing machine.
 I can sew...anything.
 My world was shifting.
 This was it.

 The next day I googled "sewing in Toronto".
 I watched a video of a woman teaching a sewing class.
 She was running a yard of beautiful fabric through her fingers and they all sat there together discussing art and learning how to sew.
 A voice inside me, said, "I have to do that", followed quickly by, "You can't do that.
 That's impossible."
 Despite the second line of thinking, I contacted a local studio, told them my story, and asked if there was anything I could do there.
 It wasn't long before I was hired and teaching their beginner sewing classes.
 The next 4 years were dedicated to a self-directed, careful study of sewing.
 Schooling, piles of textbooks, meetings with mentors, countless projects, and teaching.
 Occassionally along the path, a little voice would rise up and whisper, "It's happening!", and a huge smile would flood my face.